Employment, financial security and mental health

 Labour Party conference roundtable

-At the 2025 Labour Party conference in Liverpool, we will host a roundtable event on the importance of mental health in ‘Get Britain Working’, in partnership with BACP and BPC.
-This event follows the Government’s ‘Get Britain Working’ white paper, which sets out plans to raise employment by supporting people into work and creating more opportunities for young people to thrive.
+At the 2025 Labour Party conference in Liverpool, we hosted a roundtable event on the importance of mental health in ‘Get Britain Working’, in partnership with BACP and BPC.
+This event followed the Government’s ‘Get Britain Working’ white paper, which set out plans to raise employment by supporting people into work and creating more opportunities for young people to thrive.

 Jon Levett, CEO at UKCP, said: